stealthycoin/lynk/README.rst

-The last thing the ``main`` function does is start both threads, then join on them, which will wait for them to terminate before exiting.
+The last thing the ``main`` function does is start both threads, then join on them, which will wait for them to complete before exiting.

 .. code-block:: python